Month: February 2025

 • Gather the Spirit for Justice (GTSFJ)

-Let us not ever forget those who are in desperate need for the most basic of life’s needs including not only food, water and shelter but also love, kindness, someone who cares, and a healthy environment.
+Let us never forget those who are in desperate need for the most basic of life’s needs including not only food, water and shelter but also love, kindness, someone who cares, and a healthy environment.

 Isaiah 58:7 gives people the urgent command to share food with the hungry and provide shelter for the poor.
 Matthew 25:35-40 says that helping those who are hungry, thirsty, or without shelter is like helping Jesus.
 Showing compassion, kindness, and mercy to the homeless is something that we as members of Derry Church are called to do.